Help us to care for this wonderful Library for future generations!

 You can donate in a number of ways:

-Gifts, typically of £5,000 or more, will be matched £1:£1 up to a total of £1 million by a grant from the Heritage Lottery Fund and will be invested to produce a long-term income for the Library.
+Gifts to the Endowment Appeal will be matched £1:£1 up to a total of £1 million by a grant from the National Lottery Heritage Fund, and will be invested to produce a long-term income for the Library.

-The primary purpose of this new endowment is to provide a salary for a professionally-qualified Keeper, the first in the Library’s history.
-A founding donation of £100,000 has been received.
-Please help us to meet a target of £250,000 per year by March 2022.
+The primary purpose of this new endowment is to secure a salary for a professionally-qualified Director, the first in the Library’s history.
+To date £320,000 has been raised, with a further £100,000 pledged.
+Please help us to meet our £1 million target before the matched funding offer from the NLHF ends on 31 August 2023.
 This is a gift that will go on giving.

-Anyone considering a gift to the Reeves or Endowment Funds is welcome to contact the library, for further information.
+Anyone considering a gift to the Endowment Appeal is welcome to contact the library, for further information.
 Please telephone 028 3752 3142.

 The collections at Armagh Robinson Library and No 5 have been built up over nearly two and half centuries.
 They are very diverse and contain many rare items.
 The Library is keen to expand and build upon the collections.
 It welcomes offers of material for its collections, however, the costs of caring for the collections are high, and space is very limited.

 It is important that we do not duplicate material or objects that fall outside our Collection Development Policy.
 In view of this, we are not able to accept everything that is offered to us.
 Instead, we need to know more about the item(s) being offered before we can decide whether or not they are suitable for the collection.

 - Contact the Library in writing or by telephone before bringing in your objects – contacting us in advance can help avoid disappointment

 - If possible send a snapshot so that we can see what the objects look like.